Monday, 28 August 2017

 Near Bhambar Tarar.
 (22.07.2023.)

-I tried to find some more information about the monument or about the persons who participated in this war.
+I tried to find some more information about the monument or about the people who participated in this war.
 I talked to a few old men sitting in the nearby shops.
 But nobody knew anything about the monument or its purpose.
 Similarly, they were not aware of any of the descendants of these soldiers.
 In short, to them, the monument simply does not exist.

 By the end of the war that began in 1915, undivided Punjab had provided some 3.7 lakh recruits, including 1.9 lakh Muslims, around 97,000 Sikhs and 83,000 Hindus, historian David Omissi writes in his book "Sepoy and the Raj".